peterewanfo/Audio-File-Server/README.md

 *Please Note

-*As requested, this contains Web API written with Python(Flask)
+*As requested, this Web API was written with Python(Flask)

+# INSTALLATION GUIDE
+After Cloning this project and installing all dependencies, Before starting the script, do the following:

+## Create Database table by running the command: python manage_db.py on project root directory

 ![](https://i.imgur.com/RSal5ZG.png)